ibm-cloud-docs/watson-assistant/search-customsearch-add.md

 A custom service integration searches for information by using a search capability that you create.
 You can use a custom service integration with the conversational search capabilities of your assistant to generate AI responses.
 This integration supports both server-side and client-side retrieval of information.

-You can have only one search integration per environment.{: note}
+You can have only one search integration per environment.
+When you change the existing search integration to other integration types such as {{site.data.keyword.discoveryfull}} or Elasticsearch, the settings of the existing search integration are overwritten.

-When you change the existing search integration to other integration types such as {{site.data.keyword.discoveryfull}} or Elasticsearch, the settings of the existing search integration are overwritten.{: important}
+{: important}

 ## Selecting custom service
 {: #select-custom-service}